IngramCapa/bank_tech_test/README.md

 ## Reflection

 The whole tech test was deciding what I should prioritise in my code, the model or the presentation.
 After a couple of false starts, I decided to write code that models the statement table as it is displayed, as it seemed a clearer option.
 The alternative was to build a straightforward model and manipulate the display, rather than the other way around, which did not feel as intuitive as modelling the table.

-I used BigDecimal to provide support for accurate floating points numbers; I used it for the amount variable, but ended up modifying the balance variable due to time constraints.

-The main takeaway is to always use irb for testing first, rather than jump straight to rspec test-writing.

-Next steps:
-- add amount validation method to withdrawal and deposit methods;